A recent profile can be found on LinkedIn: https://www.linkedin.com/in/evelynzacharewicz/

 Since completing her PhD, Evelyn has worked on various research projects, further developing her research skills.
 Evelyn spent 6 months at La Trobe University under the supervision of Associate Professor Robyn Murphy where she further developed her skills in protein expression techniques and single cell analyses.
 Evelyn then returned to Deakin University to manage a human clinical trial that is investigating the effects of sleep deprivation on muscle protein synthesis under the supervision of Associate Professor Bradley Aisbett and Dr Severine Lamon.
 During this time Evelyn also worked with Professor Aaron Russell on a project that was investigating the regulation of brown adipocyte differentiation.

 In early 2017 Evelyn moved to Maastricht, Netherlands, to commence a postdoctoral position in the Department of Human Biology at Maastricht University.
-Together with Associate Professor Joris Hoeks, Professor Patrick Schrauwen and the team Evelyn hopes to contribute to the current body of knowledge in the area of mitochondrial function and microRNAs.
+Together with Associate Professor Joris Hoeks, Professor Patrick Schrauwen and the team, Evelyn worked to contribute to the current body of knowledge in the area of mitochondrial function and microRNAs.